Know How to Sharpen Gut Hook Blades and Keep Them Razor Sharp

 Sharpening with a Diamond Rod

-Make sure to keep the angle correct while you work down each side of the blade evenly until you start to feel burrs forming on either side of the blade's edge.
+Keep the angle correct while you work down each side of the blade evenly until you start to feel burrs forming on either side of the blade's edge.

 This indicates that it is ready for flipping over and doing again on the other side until reaching desired sharpness.

-After both sides are done use a strop or abrasive paper/polishing compound to further refine its edge if desired.
+After both sides are done, use a strop or abrasive paper/polishing compound to refine its edge further if desired.

 Also, check out our article on the best mechanical broadheads.